-- Represents employers in litigation concerning discrimination, whistleblowing, harassment, retaliation, violations of family leave, tort claims, and restrictive covenants, including cases arising under such federal, state and local employment laws as Title VII of Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, the New Jersey Law Against Discrimination, the Conscientious Employee Protection Act, the New York State Human Rights Law, and the New York City Human Rights Law
+- Representing employers in litigation concerning discrimination, whistleblowing, harassment, retaliation, violations of family leave, tort claims, and restrictive covenants, including cases arising under such federal, state, and local employment laws as Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, the New Jersey Law Against Discrimination, the Conscientious Employee Protection Act, the New York State Human Rights Law, and the New York City Human Rights Law

-- Provides guidance to employers on e-discovery issues, including the identification, collection, preservation, imaging, and forensic data recovery of electronically stored information
+- Providing guidance to employers on e-discovery issues, including the identification, collection, preservation, imaging, and forensic data recovery of electronically stored information

-- Conducts internal investigations of harassment complaints and unfair competition on behalf of employers
+- Conducting internal investigations of harassment complaints and unfair competition on behalf of employers

-- Counsels employers on the implementation of employment policies and on workplace issues
+- Counseling employers on the implementation of employment policies and on workplace issues

 - “New Jersey’s Paid Family Leave Bill and Recent LAD Amendment — What’s the 411?”
 The Metropolitan Corporate Counsel (May 2008), with Lynne Anne Anderson.

 - “Linguistically Integrated Contractual Interpretation: Incorporating Semiotic Theory of Meaning-Making into Legal Interpretation,” 37 Rutgers L.J.
 601 (2007)